-	Once the potato is in your own possession, store it in a dry, cool environment (such as your basement).
+Once the potato is in your own possession, store it in a dry, cool environment (such as your basement or garage).
 Do not put a sweet potato in the refrigerator; that can change the way they taste.
 Correctly stored, a sweet potato ought to last one or two weeks.

 Preparing Sweet Potatoes